Have you ever been faced with looks from a family member that twist your gut into a knot…or a snide comment that makes your skin crawl?

 Setting new boundaries takes practice.
 Have patience with yourself…and with others’ reactions.
 Making changes such as this also takes perseverance, and above all courage – and I celebrate your bravery and commitment for taking it on, to create a life that fulfills you instead of wearing you down!

-If you don’t feel ready to make these changes on your own, reach out – it’s as simple as making a phone call or sending an email.
-Also consider that the Take Back Your Life Group Program that just started a couple of weeks ago provides the kind of support that can help you learn faster and start succeeding sooner.
+If you don’t feel ready to make these changes on your own, reach out – it’s as simple as looking at the Take Back Your Life Group Program that will staart in just a few weeks… it provides the kind of support that can help you learn faster and start succeeding sooner.

 …And we breathe….